ucarbonregistry/Project-071/README.md

 operation of two hydro turbines, having aggregated installed capacity of 3 MW in the district Kullu of the state of Himachal Pradesh in India.
 This project has been promoted by M/S Continental Intra-Tech Pvt.
 Ltd. This project activity is also called as Haripur Nallah Small Hydro Electric Power Project.

+The Hydro Electric Turbines were commissioned by the Himachal Pradesh State Electricity Board (HPSEB), Government of Himachal Pradesh, India.
+Unit-I was commissioned on 29/07/2017 and UnitII was commissioned on 05/09/2022.
+In this crediting period, the generation of Unit-I is taken into consideration.
 _____________
 Sr. No./ Turbine/ Installed Capacity/ Commissioning Date
 ____________